-In addition to our current financing with Fusion Capital, we will require substantial additional capital resources in order to conduct our operations and develop and commercialize our products and cell manufacturing facilities.
+We will require substantial additional capital resources in order to conduct our operations and develop and commercialize our products and cell manufacturing facilities.
 In order to grow and expand our business, to introduce our new product candidates into the marketplace and to acquire or develop complementary business activities, we will need to raise a significant amount of additional funds.
 We will also need significant additional funds or a collaborative partner, or both, to finance the research and development activities of our cell product candidates for additional indications.
 Accordingly, we are continuing to pursue additional sources of financing.